Maximilian Weiherer

 We use and theoretically analyze the family of Matérn kernels for tunable implicit surface reconstruction, demonstrating that they outperform recently employed arc-cosine kernels.

-Exploring Multi-modal Neural Scene Representations With Applications on Thermal Imaging [arXiv] [project page]
+Exploring Multi-modal Neural Scene Representations With Applications on Thermal Imaging [pdf] [arXiv] [project page]

 Mert Özer*, Maximilian Weiherer*, Martin Hundhausen, Bernhard Egger